 • Darkon (Hebrew: דַּרְכּוֹן) – a biometric Israeli passport for international travel, valid in over 160 countries.

-• Lesse Passe (Hebrew: תעודת מעבר) – a temporary travel document issued in specific legal circumstances, typically to new immigrants.
+• «Laissez-Passer (Teudat Maavar)» (Hebrew: תעודת מעבר) – a temporary travel document issued in specific legal circumstances, typically to new immigrants.

 Additionally, all citizens hold an internal ID card called the Teudat Zehut (Hebrew: תעודת זהות), which is required to access government services and to apply for a passport.

-One of the countries with a high standard of living is Israel.
+Israel consistently ranks among countries with the highest standard of living.
 The full range of citizenship benefits is guaranteed by holding an Israeli passport.

 This document allows you to: